J-Me: Departure and comeback

 In 2014, J-Me took a break form the hip hop scene.
 He was struggling with addiction and cycling through relapses and rehab.
 In an interview with the Myanmar Times in 2018, J-Me, then 33, discussed his absence and changes in his lifestyle.
 During his retreat, he had given up using, drinking, and smoking, and became an born-again Christian.

 J-Me's album A Mwe Sar A Mwe Khan, which means "Inheritance", is about his personal story and transformation.
 It was produced by Sun Music Production and released across Myanmar on 26 May 2018.

 Other work

 In addition to his music career, J-Me has produced films and worked as a columnist for the Myanmar Times, a job he began in 2013 and held for several years.

 SEA Games

 One of his songs, "Born to Win", was chosen as the anthem for Myanmar athletes at the 2013 Southeast Asian Games, held in Myanmar on 22 December 2013.
 The song, performed with the singer Zara Hnin Thwin on vocals, has J-Me rapping about "persistence" in a dedication to the young athletes and their fans.

 Personal life

-He is the son of Aung Ko Latt, a film director, and a half-Irish mother, J-Me married Jungmaw Mary on 7 September 2011.
-In an interview with Myanmore in 2015, J-Me identified himself as a non-practicing Catholic, but rediscovered his faith after attending sermons by Saw David Lah.
+J-Me married Jungmaw Mary on 7 September 2011.
+J-Me identifies as a Catholic.